nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 mode.
 > :information_source: Note:
 > * MediVault adds medicine stock when the `parameter` and `parameterValues` provided by the user are valid.
-> * Users will not be able to input medication if `max_quantity` is less than `quantity`.
+> * Users cannot input medication if `max_quantity` is less than `quantity`.
-> * MediVault will ignore the `price`, `description` and `max_quantity` of user input if the same medication name and expiry date already exist.
+> * MediVault ignores the `price`, `description` and `max_quantity` of user input if the same medication name and expiry date already exist.
-> * MediVault will ignore the `description` and `max_quantity` of user input if the same medication name already exist.
+> * MediVault ignores the `description` and `max_quantity` of user input if the same medication name already exist.

 The sequence diagram for `AddStockCommand` is shown below.

 ![AddStockSequenceDiagram](diagrams/diagram_images/AddStockSequenceDiagram.png)

-MediVault will determine if there exist the medication with the same name.
+MediVault determines if there exist the medication with the same name.
-* If there exist medication with the same name, MediVault will check if there exist the same expiry date using the `isExpiryExist()` method.
+* If there exist medication with the same name, MediVault checks if there exist the same expiry date using the `isExpiryExist()` method.
-  * MediVault will then check if the quantity is valid using the `isValidQuantity()` method.
+  * MediVault then checks if the quantity is valid using the `isValidQuantity()` method.
-  * If the same name and expiry date exist, Medivault will update the quantity of the existing stock.
+  * If the same name and expiry date exist, Medivault updates the quantity of the existing stock.
-  * If the same expiry date does not exist, MediVault will add the medication using the existing description and maximum quantity.
+  * If the same expiry date does not exist, MediVault adds the medication using the existing description and maximum quantity.
-* If the same medication does not exist in MediVault, MediVault will then check if the quantity is valid using the `isValidQuantity()` method and a new medication will be added.
+* If the same medication does not exist in MediVault, MediVault then checks if the quantity is valid using the `isValidQuantity()` method and a new medication is added.

 #### DeleteStockCommand